GiGurra/scalego/README.md

 * The efficiency of ECS
 * The API of an OOP hierarchy
 * Type safe without the use of reflection
+* Create component types without having to follow a base interface

 Try Scalego!